jemmy512/book-notes/Cpp/cpp-primer.md

         ```

 ### Deduced contexts
-* Template argument deduction attempts to determine template arguments (types for type template parameters **Ti**, templates for template template parameters **TTi**, and values for non-type template parameters **Ii**), which can be substituted into each parameter **P** to produce the type **deduced A**, which is the same as the type of the argument A, after adjustments listed above.
+* Template argument deduction attempts to determine template arguments (types for type template parameters **Ti**, templates for template template parameters **TTi**, and values for non-type template parameters **Ii**), which can be substituted into each parameter **P** to produce the type **deduced A**, which is the same as the type of the argument A (**transformed A**), after adjustments listed above.

 #### A function call is attempted
-* If removing `references` and `cv-qualifiers` from P gives `std::initializer_list<P'>` and A is a braced-init-list, then deduction is performed for every element of the initializer list, taking P' as the parameter and the list element A' as the argument (C++11)
+* If removing references and cv-qualifiers from P gives `std::initializer_list<P'>` and A is a braced-init-list, then deduction is performed for every element of the initializer list, taking P' as the parameter and the list element A' as the argument (C++11)

-* If removing `references` and `cv-qualifiers` from P gives `P'[N]`, and A is a non-empty braced-init-list, then deduction is performed as above, except if N is a non-type template parameter, it is deduced from the `length` of the initializer list: (C++11)
+* If removing references and cv-qualifiers from P gives `P'[N]`, and A is a non-empty braced-init-list, then deduction is performed as above, except if N is a non-type template parameter, it is deduced from the `length` of the initializer list: (C++11)
     ```c++
     template<class T, int N> void h(T const(&)[N]);
     h({1, 2, 3}); // deduced T = int, deduced N = 3